fernandoem88/react-requests-manager/README.md

 > this package will help you to

 - have a full control on your async actions
-- separate async actions' state to your application data state
+- separate async actions state to your application data state

 [![NPM](https://img.shields.io/npm/v/react-requests-manager.svg)](https://www.npmjs.com/package/react-requests-manager)